 Clothing and Shower Rooms

-- The Medical Clinic served an average of 28 ill, homeless individuals per day, with the staff providing 6,909 patient services.
+- The Medical Clinic served an average of 28 ill, homeless individuals per day, with the staff providing 6,661 patient visits.

-- Jordan House, a residence for men and women in a severe psychiatric crisis, served 197 persons.
-Seventy-one percent successfully completed the program.
+- Jordan House, a residence for men and women in a severe psychiatric crisis, served 180 persons.
+Eighty-seven percent successfully completed the program.

-- Mary Claire House, a 90- to 180-day transitional housing program served 18 of the men and women who successfully completed their treatment at Jordan House.
-Seventy-five percent of Mary Claire House residents successfully transitioned to permanent, affordable housing.
+- Mary Claire House, a 90- to 180-day transitional housing program served 29 of the men and women who successfully completed their treatment at Jordan House.
+Eighty-eight percent of Mary Claire House residents successfully transitioned to permanent, affordable housing.

-- Isaiah House, a day socialization center, provided empowerment, support and care to 329 homeless adults with chronic mental illness.
-One hundred, fifty-eight additional individuals were served in 2011 than 2010.
-Eighty-eight percent remained successfully in the day program or transitioned to appropriate services.
+- Isaiah House, a day socialization center, provided empowerment, support and care to 427 homeless adults with chronic mental illness.

-- Kirwan House and Leland Place, our safe houses for those awaiting addiction treatment served 128 men and women.
-Seventy-six percent successfully transitioned to residential addiction treatment at Exodus House and Maya Angelou House in West Virginia.
+- Kirwan House, our safe house for those awaiting addiction treatment served 183 men and women.
+Seventy-nine percent successfully transitioned to residential addiction treatment at Exodus House and Maya Angelou House in West Virginia.

-- Exodus House, our 90-day residential addiction treatment program for men, served 68 individuals.
-Ninety-three percent successfully completed treatment.
-The national average is approximately 40%.
+- Exodus House, our 90-day residential addiction treatment program for men, served 89 individuals.
+Ninety percent successfully completed treatment.

-- Maya Angelou House, our 90-day residential addiction treatment program for women, served 58 individuals.
-Eighty-nine percent successfully completed treatment.
-The national average is approximately 40%.
+- Maya Angelou House, our 90-day residential addiction treatment program for women, served 65 individuals.
+Sixty-three percent successfully completed treatment.

-- Leland Place, our 90-day transitional housing program for men, served 69 individuals.
-Sixty-nine percent successfully transitioned to long-term, affordable housing.
+- Leland Place, our 90-day transitional housing program for men, served 79 individuals.
+Sixty-seven percent successfully transitioned to long-term, affordable housing.

-- Harvest House, our 90-day transitional housing program for women, served 43 individuals.
-Seventy-five percent successfully transitioned to long-term, affordable housing.
+- Harvest House, our 90-day transitional housing program for women, served 42 individuals.
+Seventy-two percent successfully transitioned to long-term, affordable housing.

 Transitional Housing for Families

-- SOME's Center for Employment Training, an intensive six-month job training program, graduated 96 students.
-Sixty-seven were placed in jobs in medical administration, building maintenance and business and customer relations.
+- SOME's Center for Employment Training, an intensive six-month job training program, graduated 106 students.
+Ninty-six were placed in jobs in medical administration, building maintenance and electronic health records.
 The remaining graduates are in job search.

-- The average wage earned by 2011 graduates of the Center for Employment Training was $11.45 and 80% of graduates received full benefits.
-In addition, 80% of 2010 graduates maintained their employment one year after graduation.
+- The average wage earned by 2013 students of the Center for Employment Training was $12.95 and 71% of 2012 graduates maintained their employment one year after graduation.